| |

 A baking dish with the chicken piccata fresh out of the oven

-Now to plate the chicken with pasta and green beans.
+Now to plate the chicken with the pasta and green beans.
 I pour the gravy onto the chicken and pasta.
+I make sure to garnish it with a lot of capers.

 I hope you enjoyed this easy chicken piccata recipe.